adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 > &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;
 <br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

 Don't take this the wrong way.
-I'll talk about strategies to reuse CSS shortly.
+We'll discuss strategies for reuse later on.
 It's just that we try so hard to reuse the rules inbetween the curly braces across selectors.
 And this is problematic for many reasons:

 ## 1. Because styles change in response to screen size

-If you're building a responsive website, element styles will change based on screen size.
-Imagine coding a two-column grid whereby:
+Imagine coding a two-column responsive grid whereby:

 * Each column has `20px` and `50px` padding on "small" and "large" screens respectively.
 * Each column has `2em` and `3em` font-size on "small" and "large" screens respectively.
-* On "small" screens, the columns are stacked.
-Note that "column" is now a misleading class name.
+* On "small" screens, the columns stack.
+Note that *column* is now a misleading class name.

 Using atomic class names such as: `.grid`, `.col`, `.pd50`, `.pd20`, `.fs2` and `.fs3` makes this hard.